 Caz campers work hard developing their musical ability, but they also have plenty of time to relax and enjoy being a camper.
 Typical daily schedules for each session are described here, or can be found in our Camper Handbook.
 Favorite camper downtime activities include swimming, ping pong, basketball, guided hikes, and more.
 Camp traditions, such as campfires, skit nights, and dances, infuse the camp with a special sense of camaraderie.

 All meals (breakfast, lunch and dinner) are cooked from scratch and served buffet-style in the camp’s dining hall.
 Our fabulous cooks are happy to accommodate a variety of dietary restrictions, just include your requests on your Health History Form.
-On concert day, pre-concert lunches are offered for visiting families and friends at Café Caz.
-Be sure to make a reservation as space is limited.

 - Medical Care: Resident nurses are on staff at all times to administer first aid and dispense camper’s medications.
 Paramedic response is approximately five minutes away and both the cities of Sebastopol (45 minute drive) and Santa Rosa (45 minute drive) have major hospitals.
 A drop-in clinic in Guerneville (10 minute drive) is available for the treatment of minor injuries.
 If your child has a special health condition or you have other questions please contact us.